 Check the content on the Wall of such odd profiles.
 See whether you have any mutual friends.
 If you and other profile have any mutual friends whom you personally know, do talk to them and ask them if they have met the owner of that profile face to face.

 Even God is not perfect.
 Obviously, there is no mortal who is perfect.
 If you see a profile of a supermodel or some sort picture that has been made beautiful with the use of photoshop or any image-editing software, chances are that you are seeing a fake profile.
 Usually, such profiles have a sexy profile picture to entice people into adding them.

-- Use search engine to do the background check:
+- Use the search engine to do the background check:

 You can use search engines like Google to verify whether the information given on the profile is correct.
 If a profile claims that the person attended Oxford, currently works as a CEO at an international company or runs marathons, you should be able to find mentions of these achievements on alumni, company or running websites, respectively.